unboxed/unboxed.co/source/blog/2015-05-21-media-roundtable-session-20th-may.html.markdown

 ## Lightning talk 3
-<h2 "View public profile"">Richard Atherton, Management Consultant, Coach & Programme Manager</h2>
+<h2>Richard Atherton, Management Consultant, Coach & Programme Manager</h2>

 The final lightning talk came from Richard Atherton, where he revealed the top 6 factors to resisting change in an organisational team.
 He also took thoughts from the audience on any additional factors.